slovnicki/pLam/README.md

 ```

 ---
+_**Coming soon:** Wiki pages on λ-calculus and computability, existent pLam libraries and capabilities with more examples._

 **Disclaimer for Haskell experts**
 I am not a Haskell expert.
 In fact, this is my first and only Haskell project.
 It is inevitable that existing code could be written better and I wish to do it in the upcoming future.